-Whereas entitlement monies are guaranteed on an annual basis, discretionary funds are not assured.
-If the combination of entitlement, discretionary, and airport sponsor match does not provide enough capital for planned development, projects may be delayed.
-Set-Aside Funds compatibility planning and implementation, select former military airfields (Military Airport Program), and select reliever airports.
+Portions of AIP funds are set-asides designed to achieve specific funding minimums for noise compatibility planning and implementation, select former military airfields (Military Airport Program), and select reliever airports.
 Dallas Executive Airport is classified as a reliever airport and, thus, could be eligible for set-aside funds if required under noise compatibility.